Front Page Detectives

 The couple’s son managed to sleep through the entire ordeal.

-Around sunrise, Sheppard called a neighbor and them to come over.
+Around sunrise, Sheppard called a neighbor and asked them to come over.
 Police were not far behind.

 Article continues below advertisement